This article provides general information about Thunderbird.

 Where can I get help with using Thunderbird?

-- The web-based Knowledge Base of many articles, for example the article you are reading now.
+- The Knowledge Base of many articles, for example the article you are reading now.

-- For questions or problems about a feature provided by an add-on that you installed in Thunderbird, you will want to find the Support site or Support E-mail adddress on that add-on's web page.
+- For add-ons (extensions) questions or problems you will want to find the Support site or Support E-mail adddress on each add-on's web page.

 Can I help?